Euro zone bond yields drift higher as ECB meeting looms | Business

 Germany's 10-year Bund yield was last up 1.5 basis points at -0.20, keeping near roughly one-month lows hit after Friday's U.S. jobs data.
 Most other 10-year bond yields in the currency bloc were 1-2 bps higher on the day with direction seen limited ahead of Thursday's ECB meeting.

-"The bar for dovish ECB surprises seems high after the disappointing U.S. payrolls pushed 10-year Bund yields through -0.20%," said Commerzbank rates strategist Michael Leister.
+Yet with the economy on a sounder footing, inflation picking up and other central banks taking tentative steps to slow stimulus, pressure to taper is building.
+"The risk is that the ECB comes across as too hawkish and we get a back-up in yields that we saw a few weeks ago," said Andreas Billmeier, European economist, at Western Asset.
+He said the ECB could flag a potential slowdown in bond buying in August, when supply of government bonds typically slows.

+"The ECB's macro projections are also important because they have to reflect higher inflation but we are certain that the projections further out will show no dramatic change," Billmeier said.
 Irish and Dutch bond markets showed little immediate reaction to a historic deal from the G7 group of wealthy nations to back a minimum global corporate tax rate of at least 15%.

 That was seen as a boost to Armin Laschet, who hopes to succeed her in September's national election.
 "The results of Sunday's election in Saxony-Anhalt once again illustrate that, even if there was any, the wind of change in German politics is currently very mild," said ING's global head of macro Carsten Brzeski.